-Year Title and author Evidence base Key findings Multi-criteria appraisal of the modelled improvement packages Other parts of the SOBC include: Cost estimates for the modelled improvement packages Economic appraisal of the modelled improvement packages Waterbeach and Cambridge, comprehensive pedestrian and cycle network, parking restraints and travel planning measures at major development sites 6.
-Junction+ (DS2): Same as DS1, plus improvements to provide additional capacity at A10 junctions between Ely and Cambridge 7.
-North-dual (DS3): Same as DS1 and 2, plus dualling the A10 north of Waterbeach to Ely 8.
-South-dual (DS4): Same as DS1 and 2, plus dualling the A10 between Waterbeach and the A14 Milton interchange 9.
-Full dual (DS5): DS1 and 2, plus dualling the A10 between Ely and the A14 Milton interchange It found that while the mode-shift options without highway improvements provided additional travel capacity and had significant benefits, they did not substantially address the congestion and traffic displacement issues identified.
+Year Title and author Evidence base Key findings Multi-criteria appraisal of the modelled improvement packages Other parts of the SOBC include: Cost estimates for the modelled improvement packages Economic appraisal of the modelled improvement packages Waterbeach and Cambridge, comprehensive pedestrian and cycle network, parking restraints and travel planning measures at major development sites Junction+ (DS2): Same as DS1, plus improvements to provide additional capacity at A10 junctions between Ely and Cambridge North-dual (DS3): Same as DS1 and 2, plus dualling the A10 north of Waterbeach to Ely South-dual (DS4): Same as DS1 and 2, plus dualling the A10 between Waterbeach and the A14 Milton interchange Full dual (DS5): DS1 and 2, plus dualling the A10 between Ely and the A14 Milton interchange Full dual (DS5): DS1 and 2, plus dualling the A10 between Ely and the A14 Milton interchange If found that while the mode-shift options without highway improvements provided additional travel capacity and had significant benefits, they did not substantially address the congestion and traffic displacement issues identified.
 Options with highway improvements were more effective in addressing these issues.
 The best value for money was found with DS2.
 However, none of the packages achieved the objectives to maintain traffic at or below 2011 levels.
-All five packages delivered a car mode share reduction, compared to the DM, with the mode-shift package (DS1) delivering the greatest reduction, and the full-dual package (DS5) the least.
+All five package (DS1) delivering the greatest reduction, compared to the DM, with the mode-shift package (DS1) delivering the greatest reduction, and the full-dual package (DS5) the least.
 The study recommended a three-stage strategy of: Policy, planning and regulation interventions, based around a demandmanagement approach and development trip budgets Delivery of multi-modal 'quick wins' comprising both non-car-based service / infrastructure enhancements and active parking restraint, plus a sequence of prioritised on and off-line localised carriageway improvements to create capacity for additional trips and manage potential re-assignment of trips onto less suitable routes.
-This strand would include (among other things) early progression of the segregated transport corridor from Waterbeach to Cambridge's Northern Fringe.
-Wider highways interventions involving increased carriageway capacity.
-This might be in the corridor itself, or on an alternative corridor, or potentially through improvements to
+This strand would include (among other things) early progression of the segregated transport corridor from Waterbeach to Cambridge's Northern Fringe